Moving From California to Austin TX: Quick Answer

 Is moving from California to Austin worth it financially?

 Over 150,000 Californians moved to Texas in 2025, making California-to-Texas the largest interstate migration corridor in the United States.
-California accounts for 14% of all out-of-state movers to Texas.
+California accounts for approximately 14% of all out-of-state movers to Texas.
 Los Angeles County is the single largest source, followed by the Bay Area.
-Gen X and millennials make up approximately 75% of the Californians making the move.
+Gen X and millennials make up approximately 75% of those making the move.2,3

 What neighborhoods in Austin are best for California transplants?

-West Austin communities tend to feel most natural for California transplants, particularly West Lake Hills, Bee Cave, Lakeway, Barton Creek, and Rollingwood.
-These neighborhoods offer the private lot sizes, top-rated schools (Eanes ISD), and proximity to nature that mirror Southern California's most prestigious suburbs.
-For buyers who want waterfront access similar to Southern California coastal living, Hudson Bend on Lake Travis is the closest equivalent.
-For value-focused buyers seeking large lots close to downtown, Sunset Valley is a strong choice.
+West Austin communities tend to feel most natural for California transplants: West Lake Hills, Barton Creek, Lake Austin, and Rollingwood.
+These neighborhoods offer private lot sizes, top-rated Eanes ISD schools, and proximity to water and nature that mirror Southern California's most prestigious suburbs.
+For buyers who want waterfront access similar to coastal California living, Lake Austin is the closest equivalent with constant-level water and private boat docks.
+For value-focused buyers wanting large lots near downtown, Rollingwood is a strong choice.

-How much cheaper is Austin than Los Angeles?
+How much cheaper is Austin than Los Angeles in 2026?

 Does Texas have property tax?

-Yes, and it is significantly higher than California.
-Texas property tax rates average approximately 1.8-2.2% of assessed home value per year, compared to California's rate of approximately 0.76% (limited by Proposition 13).
-On a $1M home, that is roughly $12,000-$15,000 more per year in Texas than California.
+Yes, and it is significantly higher than California's.
+Texas property tax rates average approximately 1.8 to 2.2% of assessed home value per year, compared to California's rate of approximately 0.76% under Proposition 13.
+On a $1M home that is roughly $12,000 to $15,000 more per year in Texas than California.
 However, for most income earners the state income tax savings still outweigh the property tax difference.
-Homeowners can file for the homestead exemption after closing, which reduces the taxable value and caps annual increases.
+Texas homeowners can file for the homestead exemption after closing, which reduces the taxable assessed value and caps annual increases at 10%.

 Explore Austin Luxury Inventory